-All financial advisors, such as stockbrokers and investment advisors, owe what is called a fiduciary duty to their clients.
-Under American law, a fiduciary duty is the highest standard of care and requires financial advisors to:
+All financial advisors, such as stockbrokers and investment advisers, owe what is called a fiduciary duty to their clients.
+A fiduciary duty is the highest standard of care and requires financial advisors to:

 When a financial advisor falls short of their fiduciary duties, for whatever reason, they are guilty of negligence.
 If a financial advisor’s negligence contributes to an investor’s monetary losses, then the financial advisor may face a lawsuit and be held legally liable for damages.

 Negligence in these cases can happen in many different ways.
 This includes, but is not limited to, the following:

 Anytime an investor loses a significant amount of money due to the fraudulent or negligent activities of a financial advisor, the investor may be able to sue the financial advisor, the brokerage firm, or both in order to recover damages for their losses.